serqco/qabstracts/codebook.md

   We only want to find some examples, so not everybody needs to apply this code all the time.
   Feel free to overlook as many instances as needed to avoid slowing you down.)
 - code `futurework`:
+  code `a-futurework`:
+  code `h-futurework`:
-  synonym and previous name of `fwork`.
+  `futurework` is a synonym and the previous name of `fwork`.
-  This code will be removed when all existing codings have been reworked to possibly assign their `background` and `conclusion` sentences to one of the various new codes introduced 2023-03-05.
+  These codes will be removed when all existing codings have been reworked to possibly assign their `background` and `conclusion` sentences to one of the various new codes introduced 2023-03-05.